Immortality (Celine Dion song): Background and release

-The Bee Gees wrote "Immortality" in 1996 for the Saturday Night Fever stage musical, which opened in May 1998.
-Dion recorded the song in June 1997 and the Bee Gees did the backing vocals on 18 August 1997.
-She attended their session, which was recorded for the music video.
+The Bee Gees wrote "Immortality" in 1996 for the Saturday Night Fever stage musical.
+Their 1996 demo, in which Barry Gibb sings in falsetto, was released in November 2001 on the Bee Gees' album, Their Greatest Hits: The Record.
+The musical opened in London's Palladium theatre in May 1998.

+Dion recorded the song in June 1997, and the Bee Gees added backing vocals on 18 August 1997.
+Dion attended their session, which was recorded for the music video.
 "Immortality" was produced by Walter Afanasieff and included on Dion's fifth English-language studio album, Let's Talk About Love in November 1997.
-It was released as a single in June 1998, outside the United States.
-The 1996 demo of "Immortality", in which Barry Gibb sings in falsetto to be in Dion's range, was released in November 2001 on Bee Gees' album, Their Greatest Hits: The Record.
+She released it as a single in June 1998, outside the United States.
+Dion's "Immortality" single as released in Europe and Australia included primarily remixes of her previous hit, "My Heart Will Go On".

 The Saturday Night Fever: Original Cast Recording album, released in June 1999, features the song performed by Adam Garcia.
-Dion's "Immortality" single released in Europe and Australia included mainly remixes of her previous hit, "My Heart Will Go On".
 In Brazil, "Immortality" served as a theme song to the primetime telenovela, Torre de Babel.
 The promotional single released in Brazil included remixes of "Immortality" by DJ Cuca.